OrchardCMS/OrchardCore/src/docs/reference/modules/Lists/README.md

 ### QueryListItemsCountAsync

-Returns the number of list items satisfying the given predicate.
+Returns the number of `IEnumerable<ContentItem>` satisfying the given predicate.

 ### QueryListItemsAsync

-Returns the IEnumerable<ContentItem> satisfying the given predicate.
+Returns the `IEnumerable<ContentItem>` satisfying the given predicate.

 ## Liquid Tags